Indonesian rescue workers race to find victims of deadly quake - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 At least 162 people were killed in Monday’s quake, many of them children, with more than 300 injured, West Java Governor Ridwan Kamil said, warning some residents remained trapped in isolated places.

-Authorities were operating “under the assumption that the number of injured and death will rise with time”, he said.
+Authorities were operating “under the assumption that the number of injuries and death will rise with time”, he said.

 Basarnas confirmed that 162 people had died and more than 13 000 people had been evacuated.